pnp/cli-microsoft365/docs/docs/cmd/teams/user/user-app-remove.md

 ## Remarks

-The `appId` has to be the id of the app instance installed for the user.
+The `id` has to be the id of the app instance installed for the user.
 Do not use the ID from the manifest of the zip app package or the id from the Microsoft Teams App Catalog.

 ## Examples